-The Court should disregard this finding because it merely provides an opinion of Respondent's expert and does not state any fact.
+The Court should disregard this finding because it merely provides an opinion of

 1745.
 MSW landfills contain bacteria, fungi, and other microorganisms that secrete enzymes capable of completing the biodegrading processes that Dr. Sahu identified in his expert report.
 (Sahu, Tr.
 1865-66).